 National Dance Day is an annual celebration that takes place on the last Saturday in July each year.
 This grassroots campaign encourages Americans to embrace dance as a fun and positive way to maintain good health and fight obesity.

-Since 2012, Get Healthy CT has hosted this National Dance Day event in the Greater Bridgeport Region to showcase local dance programs as a fun way for residents to get physically active.
+Since 2012, Get Healthy CT has hosted an event in honor of National Dance Day in the Greater Bridgeport Region to showcase local dance programs as a fun way for residents to get physically active.

-Each year we invite local dance studios to participate by having their students perform short dance demonstrations at the gazebo located on Paradise Green in Stratford.
-Our event also features one local dance studio that helps lead the audience in the “National Dance Day Routine”.
-In addition to dance demonstrations, our annual event also includes vendors, health information booths, raffle prizes and much more!
+This event features one local dance studio that helps lead the audience in the “National Dance Day Routine”.
+In addition to dance demonstrations, our event also includes vendors, health information booths, raffle prizes and much more!

 Greater New Haven Annual Event- Get Fit Day

-Since 2013, our GHCT chapter of Greater New Haven has worked with our partners to host Get Fit Day on the New Haven Green which takes place on a Saturday in April.
+From 2013-2017, our GHCT chapter of Greater New Haven worked with our partners to host Get Fit Day on the New Haven Green on a Saturday in April.

-This event features interactive fitness demonstrations on a main stage, along with over a dozen vendors handing out wellness information and details about local programs and services.
+This event has featured interactive fitness demonstrations on a main stage, along with over a dozen vendors handing out wellness information and details about local programs and services.

 Health Fairs & Events